 If your phone fits in your pocket, then yes there is!
 You can access the library's e-resources whenever, wherever.

 The library card, borrowing, renewal, and reservations are totally free.
 You don't need to pay anything if you return your loans on time and in good condition.
 Some services, such as interlibrary loans, cost a little.
 Check out the fees in our pricelist.

 Certainly not!
 Only the areas that are colour coded red require total silence, where even using laptops is forbidden.
 Red zone is meant for silent study without any devices, mobile or otherwise.

 No worries if you forgot your laptop home, you can borrow a laptop from any of the libraries.
-Feeniks Library also has iPads to borrow; graphing and function calculators can be borrowed from the Quantum Library.
+Graphing and function calculators can be borrowed from the Quantum Library.

 Sure we can!
 You are entitled to an extended loan period for course books.
 The first loan period is extended for one week.